Dotneteer/kliveide/docs/_posts/getting-started/2020-08-01-working-with-projects.md

 Current project settings, such as breakpoints, build root settings, etc.
 > *Note*: In future releases of Klive, more and more settings go into the project file.

 When you click the `klive.project` file in the explorer pane, Klive displays its content in the code editor.
-Moreover, you can even edit it:

 ![Z80 code]({{ site.baseurl }}/assets/images/tutorials/project-file-in-editor.png)

-> *Note*: Editing the project file is not a good idea.
-First, as Klive saves it, you may corrupt it.
-Second, Klive often recreates and updates the project file in the background, ignoring the modifications you have made.
-In a future Klive release, you will not be allowed to alter the project file in the code editor.